saurabhkuhikar/PHP-Example/README.md

 ````
 ----
-### Check if a number is an Armstrong number using a loop
+### Find the sum of all elements in an array using a loop

 ```php